MicrosoftDocs/quantum-docs/articles/optimization-what-is-quantum-optimization.md

 Simulated annealing isn't a quantum-inspired optimization method, because it uses only thermal effects.
 However, it's a technique that is commonly used for solving combinatorial problems such as those used on quantum-inspired optimization methods, and the problems can be formulated in the same way.

 ### Quantum annealing
 Quantum annealing is a quantum algorithm that is similar in spirit to simulated annealing, but it differs in a few ways.
-In simulated annealing, the solution space is explored by making thermal jumps from one solution to the next, while quantum annealing makes use of a quantum effect called *quantum tunneling*, which allows the walker to travel through these energy barriers.
+In simulated annealing, the search space is explored by making thermal jumps from one solution to the next, while quantum annealing makes use of a quantum effect called *quantum tunneling*, which allows the walker to travel through these energy barriers.

 ![Quantum Annealing](media/quantum-annealing.png)